NOT walking in your shadow. Tips for breaking free from negativity and autistic shutdown (ASD / ASC / Asperger’s)

 Although it was written from that sad place, it is very euphoric and brilliantly produced, best turned up loud.
 It certainly lifted this author up!

 There’s something to be said about NOT walking in your shadow, and not letting people hold you back.
 In a low spot, a ‘fug’ or an autistic shutdown, finding the spark that changes your thought processes is key to getting out of the shadows.
+Listen to the track far below, and also see our own video to accompany this blog.

 A little disclaimer – here at Spectra.blog we don’t claim to be experts about Autism Spectrum Conditions; the information we post here is based purely on our own exposure and experiences.